stpnn/stephenhung.github.io/README.md

 # EECS Freshman at UC Berkeley

 ### About Me
 Freshman studying EECS at UC Berkeley.
 Strong interpersonal and technical skills.
 Looking for ways to apply my skills in academia or industry.
-If you would like to contact me, my email is stephenhung@berkeley.edu.
+If you would like to contact me, my email is **stephenhung@berkeley.edu**.

 ### Projects